kszeto-projects/kszeto-projects.github.io/_pages/about.md

 This summer, I interned at Devonics Automation, Inc. as an Automation Engineering Intern where I helped program automated tests for their battery longevity tests using a suite of 6-DOF robot manipulators.
 I also worked on a newly acquired AMR to understand its functionality and presented what I learned to the team.
 Previously, I also interned at Procept BioRobotics and Abbott Laboratories where I used my skills and knowledge from my bioengineering and electrical engineering background to work on testing a novel aquablation technology, design test protocols for the LVAD heart implant, and create a heatmap of the ECMO oxygenation system's packaging wear and tear.

+In my free time, I enjoy hiking and walks with my dog, tennis (and more recently pickleball), and trying new foods.
+As a personal project, I am currently converting a broken Roomba into a raspberry pi robot with ROS.
+The ultimate goal would be to create a robot pickleball partner.